Cyclone Wasa–Arthur: Society Islands

 Strong winds were recorded within the Leeward Islands, which destroyed hundreds of houses, devastated crops and uprooted trees.
 A swell of 6–8 m submerged the islands of Manuae, Motu One and Mopelia.
 On Mopelia atoll, the 66 inhabitants of the island attached themselves to poles, in order to ensure that they were not swept away by Wasa's high waves.

 Austral Islands

-Wasa's eye went directly impacted the island of Tubuai during December 12, where sustained winds of 100 km/h, wind gusts of around 150 km/h and a minimum pressure of 976 hPa were reported.
+Wasa's eye went directly impacted the island of Tubuai during 12 December, where sustained winds of 100 km/h, wind gusts of around 150 km/h and a minimum pressure of 976 hPa were reported.
 Waves of between 10-15 m were observed, while the sea had penetrated up to 100 metres inland.

-In Rurutu on Tubuai, the local school and police station were destroyed by high waves, which also damaged stretches of the coastal highway.
+In Tubuai, the local school and police station were destroyed by high waves, which also damaged stretches of the coastal highway.